 What if you could take steaks directly from the freezer to the grill, and have perfect results on the table in only 30-40 minutes?
 If you do it the right way, you may even find you prefer this method.
-More and more chefs are recommending grilling frozen steaks, but we’ve got the key temperatures to help you understand how to do it right.
+More and more chefs are recommending cooking frozen steaks, and we’ve got the key temperatures to help you understand how to grill them right.

 Why Grill A Frozen Steak?